Tagged Data Manipulation

 See also

-MMCIF metadata is not stored as tagged data in the same way as PDB data is.
-Instead the MMCIF metadata is stored as a single string that can be retrieved, manipulated and set or appended to.
+mmCIF metadata is not stored as tagged data in the same way that PDB data is.
+Instead, the mmCIF metadata is stored as a single string that can be retrieved, manipulated, and set or appended to.

 Function